Siddarthan999/Exp-3-Univariate-Analysis/README.md

 # AIM

-To read the given data and perform Outlier Detection and Removal.
+To read the given data and perform Univariate Analysis.

 # Explanation